-With that said here are some tips to make things go smoother and to help you to prepare for this adventure.
+With that said here are some TMO PCS tips to make things go smoother and to help you to prepare for this adventure.

 Carry a camera.
 A camera will come in useful while movers are there.
 Some of the other tips below show why.
 Make sure the camera has plenty of memory and a full battery (with extra if possible).

-Clean house before movers come.
+Clean your house before the movers come.
 Whatever is in the house will get packed.
 This includes trash.
 Anything that you are leaving behind or that is trash, put it outside in one location.

-PRO Gear – Separate and mark PRO Gear BEFORE the movers get there.
-Additionally PRO Gear MUST say PRO Gear on the movers inventory sheet in order for it to not count against your weight allowance.
+PRO Gear – Separate and mark PRO Gear BEFORE the TMO movers get there.
+Additionally PRO Gear MUST say PRO Gear on the mover’s inventory sheet in order for it to not count against your weight allowance.

 Plastic Totes – We all use them to get organized especially for storing seasonal items.
 However, it is up to the carrier’s discretion on whether they will ship the owner packed totes as is or if they will unpack and repack items into boxes.
 Keep this in mind when shipping already packed totes.
 Tape may not be used on the totes to secure the items.
 If the items are meant for permanent storage, the use of plastic containers are prohibited and cannot be used.